jeammimi/deepnano/README.md

 - `--type template/complement/2d/all` - type of basecalling output (defaults to all)
 - `--output FILENAME` - output filename
 - `--output_orig` - if set, outputs also Metrichor basecalls
+- `--directory DIRECTORY Directory where read files are stored

 Usage without metrichor:
 ================